-As the Covid-19 (Coronavirus) outbreak continues, our thoughts are very much with everyone affected, both directly and indirectly, during these challenging times.
+As we continue to adapt to living with Covid-19, our thoughts are still very much with everyone affected, both directly and indirectly, during these challenging times.

 Our main priority, as always, continues to be the health, wellbeing and safety of our clients, employees, colleagues, referrers and suppliers.